GottaGetSwifty/CodableWrappers/README.md

 ```

+---

+## Compatibility

+- 3.x supports Swift 5.9
+- 2.x supports Swift 5.2
+- 1.x supports Swift 5.1

+---

 ## Contributions

-If there is a standard Serialization strategy that could be added feel free to open an issue requesting it and/or submit a pull request with the new option.
+If there is a standard Serialization or Coding Key strategy that could be added feel free to open an issue requesting it and/or submit a pull request with the new option.